-Big 12 Weekend Recap, Upcoming Schedule, Top 25 Polls and Standings - WIBW News Now!
+Big 12 Scores, Upcoming Schedule, Top 25 Polls and Standings - WIBW News Now!

 Wednesday, February 8th:

-Baylor at Oklahoma State 6:00 p.m.
-ESPNU
+Baylor 72 Oklahoma State 69

 Saturday, February 11th: